mithunshanbhag/azure-workshop/labs/function-apps.md

 ## #1: Timer-triggered function app

-Create & deploy a function app that triggers on the 15th and 45th second of every second minute ([see solution](../code-samples/function-app-mixed/)).
+Create & deploy a function app that triggers on the 15th and 45th second of every second minute.

+[[SOLUTION]](../code-samples/function-app-mixed/TimerTriggerFunction.cs)

 -----